Ficus coronata

-Ficus coronata, commonly known as the sandpaper fig or creek sandpaper fig, is a species of fig tree, native to Australia.
+Ficus coronata, commonly known as the sandpaper fig or creek sandpaper fig, is a cauliflorous species of fig tree, native to Australia.
 It is found along the east coast from Mackay in Central Queensland, through New South Wales and just into Victoria near Mallacoota.
 It grows along river banks and gullies in rainforest and open forest.
 Its common name is derived from its rough sandpapery leaves, which it shares with the other sandpaper figs.